 Eurobodalla’s reserves, National Parks and forests offer something for everyone.
 Set off on a bush walk, relax in a beautiful picnic or recreation area, mountain bike the trails, four wheel drive gravel tracks and make your camp in the middle of nature

 See the list of National Parks, reserves and forests in Eurobodalla.

 A good days fishing, with plenty more for tomorrow

-These beautiful waters are home to a very diverse range of marine life and habitats, including dolphins, seals, sharks and rays.
-This makes for some very exciting marine activities; at Montague Island you can even snorkel with the seals!
+The Marine Park is home to a very diverse range of marine life and habitats.
+This makes it an exciting destination for a host of marine activities.
+You can even snorkel with the seals Montague Island!

 Gulaga National Park was created in January 2001.
 It covers an area of 4,673 hectares.